qaware/cloud-native-explab/platform/cloudkoffer.md

     - use this repository as GitOps repository
     - enable extra components: _image-reflector-controller_ and _image-automation-controller_
     - create a read-write SSH key
-4. Add Flux2 Kustomization for platform `infrastructure/` and `applications/` folder
+4. Add Flux2 Kustomization for platform `infrastructure/` folder
-5. Add support for image update automation for `applications/` folder

 <details>
   <summary markdown="span">Click to expand solution ...</summary>